 - Approval of appointment of CFO (i.e., the whole-time Finance Director or any other person heading the finance function or discharging that function) after assessing the qualifications, experience and background, etc. of the candidate;

 - Carrying out any other function as is mentioned in the terms of reference of the Audit Committee.
-Explanation (i): The term “related party transactions” shall have the same meaning as provided in Clause 49 (VII) of the Listing Agreement.
+Explanation (i): The term “related party transactions” shall have the same meaning as provided in Regulation 23 of the Listing Regulations.

 The audit committee is also authorised to: